ionelmc/python-aspectlib/README.rst

 But monkey-patching is wrong !
 ------------------------------

-Technically, just the *weaving* is monkey-patching.
+Technically, only the *weaving* is monkey-patching.
 It's completely optional, you can use the *aspects* from ``aspectlib`` as regular function decorators.

-Otherwise, if you want the *wrong thing* done *right* ``aspectlib`` is exactly what you wanted.
-It should handle the corner cases for you or give you easy knobs to tune the patching process (see the ``aspectlib.weave`` function).
+Otherwise, if you want the *wrong thing* done *right* ``aspectlib`` is exactly that.
+It should handle the corner cases for you and/or give you easy knobs to tune the patching process (see the ``aspectlib.weave`` function).

-If *weave* doesn't work for your scenatio please report a bug !
+If ``aspectlib.weave`` doesn't work for your scenario please report a bug !

 Implementation status
 =====================